Principality of Achaea: The Principality in the 13th century

-Geoffrey I was succeeded by his son Geoffrey II, who ruled until his death in 1245.
-By confiscating the ecclesiastical taxes, in the years 1221-1223 he built himself a powerful castle at Chlemoutsi, near modern Kyllini, which he used as his main residence.
+Geoffrey I was succeeded (1209) by his son Geoffrey II, who ruled until his death in 1245.
+By confiscating the ecclesiastical taxes, in the years 1221–1223 he built himself a powerful castle at Chlemoutsi, near modern Kyllini, which he used as his main residence.
 Because of this, he came into conflict with the Catholic Church, and was briefly excommunicated by the Pope.
 When John III of Nicaea besieged Constantinople in 1236, Geoffrey II came to the aid of the Latin Empire with 100 knights, 800 archers and 6 vessels.

-Under his son and successor, Prince William II Villehardouin, the Principality reached its zenith.
+Under his son and successor, Prince William II Villehardouin (ruled 1245–1278), the Principality reached its zenith.
 William was a poet and troubadour, and his court had its own mint at Glarentza, and a flourishing literary culture, using a distinct form of spoken French.
 In 1249, William II moved the capital of Achaea to the newly built fortress of Mistra, near ancient Sparta.
 In 1255 he became embroiled in the War of the Euboeote Succession, and in 1259 he allied with Michael II, despot of Epirus, against Michael VIII Palaeologus of Nicaea.
 However, Michael II then deserted to join the Nicaean side, and William was taken prisoner at the Battle of Pelagonia.
 After Michael recaptured Constantinople in 1261, William was released in 1262 in return for Mistra and much of Laconia, which became a Byzantine province (the nucleus of the future Despotate of the Morea), as well as an oath of allegiance to the Emperor.

 However, soon after his release, William broke his oath of allegiance, and begun seeking alliances with and help from various Western nations.
 Informed by the local Byzantine governor of William's actions, Michael VIII sent an army under the command of his half-brother, Constantine, against William, but the expedition was unsuccessful, the Byzantines first being routed at the Battle of Prinitza in 1263 and then, after Constantine's return to Constantinople, suffering a heavy defeat at the Battle of Makryplagi in 1264.